-The Company confirmed that the relevant department provided subsidiaries with guidance and supervised them to rationalize and improve the Group's subsidiary management according to its Subsidiary Management Regulations and that relevant departments audited subsidiaries to ensure appropriate operation.
+The Company's relevant department provides subsidiaries with guidance and supervises them to rationalize and improve the Group's subsidiary management according to its Subsidiary Management Regulations.
+In the fiscal year ended March 31, 2023, the Company revised the Subsidiary Management Regulations to strengthen the Group's integrated management promotion system, and the relevant departments in charge conducted audits of subsidiaries to confirm that the Regulations are operated appropriately.